-As one of the most acclaimed, admired and longest performing
+As one of the most acclaimed, beloved and longest performing

-female vocal groups in popular music, The Lennon Sisters are
+female vocal groups in American popular music, The Lennon Sisters

 First finding success as singing television stars when they were

 mere children ranging in ages from 9 to 16, The Lennon Sisters

 literally grew up in the public eye and rose to fame as recording